SAP/openui5-docs/docs/What's_New_in_OpenUI51.72_25e5326.md

  For more information, see [OData V4 Model](OData_V4_Model_5de13cf.md), the [API Reference](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v4), and the [Samples](https://openui5.hana.ondemand.com/#/entity/sap.ui.model.odata.v4.ODataModel).</td>
 		</tr>
 		<tr>
-			<td> **Title Alignment Changes for SAP Quartz Theme** A new title alignment has been introduced for the SAP Quartz theme.
+			<td> **Title Alignment Changes for SAP Quartz Themes** A new title alignment has been introduced for the SAP Quartz themes.
 The title of the affected control is aligned to the start position \(left or right depending on the text directionality\).
 Affected Controls:
  -   `sap.m.BusyDialog`
  -   `sap.m.Dialog`
  -   `sap.m.MessageBox`